Florida Keys, USA

 Anne's Beach car park, south of Islamorada

-We abandoned it in search of alternatives and found in Lower Matecumbe Key a new surreal corner of the keys, a complex of bars and fishing and souvenir shops with extension to a new harbor.
+We abandoned it in search of alternatives.
+In Lower Matecumbe Key, we found “Robbies”, a new surreal corner of the Keys, a bar-terrace complex, equipped with fishing and souvenir shops with an extension to a new boat dock.

 Matecumbe Key pier, Florida Keys, United States of America